rafaamayer/to-do/README.md

-# to-do list made by vanilla JavaScript
+# to-do list made of vanilla JavaScript

 # there are some functionalities to be improve such as: